 Credit reference agencies frequently create a financial link or association between people who have a joint account; meaning the financial situation of the other person on the account could affect your credit rating.

 Pop into any Lloyds Bank branch and our staff will be happy to help.
 In busier periods when staff may not be immediately available, we’ll be happy to book an appointment for a later date.
 You can also call 0345 300 0000 (+44 1733 347 007 from outside the UK) to book an appointment in advance.
 Lines are open 24 hours a day, 7 days a week.

-You must both come to your local Lloyds Bank, and will both need to provide identification (such as a driving license or passport).
+You must both come to your local Lloyds Bank, and will both need to provide identification (such as a driving licence or passport).
 If you aren’t an existing Lloyds Bank current account holder, you’ll need to bring:

 If you already have a current account with Lloyds Bank, you can add a second person at your local branch.
-You must ensure they come with you to your local Lloyds Bank, and you will both need to provide identification (such as a driving license or passport).
+You must ensure they come with you to your local Lloyds Bank, and you will both need to provide identification (such as a driving licence or passport).

 If you’d like to close your joint account, you can let us know: